xrcyz/Knowledge-Base/README.md

 **What is a neural network?**

-A neural networks successively transforms points from one coordinate system into another coordinate system, until the various categories we are looking for (dogs, traffic lights, action prompts) form clusters.
+A neural networks transforms points from one coordinate system into another coordinate system, until the various categories we are looking for (dogs, traffic lights, action prompts) form clusters.
 Then we can classify a new data point by how closely it maps to each cluster.

 [Video](https://www.youtube.com/watch?v=UOvPeC8WOt8).